explorigin/modular-js/README.md

 2. Won't loading multiple files make my website slower?

   In short, no.  The longer answer is, if your server is configured to use SPDY or HTTPS2 and your target browser audience [supports one of them](http://caniuse.com/#feat=spdy), then the slow-down caused by multiple files is not even worth mentioning.
-To see learn more about techniques of making your website load quickly, watch Jake Archibald's talk [here](https://vimeo.com/125479288).
+To learn more about techniques of making your website load quickly, watch Jake Archibald's talk [here](https://vimeo.com/125479288).

 ## Caveats